pragmaxim/pragmaxim.github.io/content/blog/meaningful-software-engineering.md

 Good work is born out of passion, believe, patience and balance.
 In distress, code written is buggy, wooden chair crooked, article affective, roof leaky.
 Ultimate goal of a craftsman is mastering his character, not his craft.
 Craft improves with experience shared with his peers, having their work reviewed and passionately discussing its progress like a family cares about well-being of their offspring and observing causality closely back and forth to simulate further development.
-Theoretical physicists have many answers about the universe because they are in love with observing and describing causality in multidimensional space using math.
-Life is no different however intelligence adds complexity.

 Strong philosophical foundation compliant with principles of life is born from within, from the character and relationships of the craftsmen and from properties of the system.
 Transparent, open-source software with added value